MarcoHengstenberg/forthehorde/README.md

 May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

+**Update (24.02.2015):** Had to take care of my indentation and also of the generated index.html file being filled.
+Makes more sense to leave that empty and to only write stuff in the HTML files inside the *_unminified-html_ folder.

-**Update (24.09.2014):** While I was already on it I added two new tasks to the Grunt Workflow and a new dotfile entered the arena as well.
+**Update (24.09.2014):** While I was already on it I added two new tasks to the Grunt workflow and a new dotfile entered the arena as well.
 Check it out.
 May it be useful to you.

 **Update (23.09.2014):** As I have not come around updating the repo until yesterday since my last deploy in... errr... well... long ago...
 I have to update the readme, now, as well.